Southwest Philadelphia

-Southwest Philadelphia contains Philadelphia International Airport, oil refineries, and other heavy industries.
+Southwest Philadelphia contains portions of Philadelphia International Airport, oil refineries, and other heavy industries.

 The housing stock is diverse with ornate Queen Anne-style twin mansions in the neighborhoods bordering Cedar Park, plainer and simpler styles of twins predominating closer to the airport, and newer rowhouses, many with porches, filling in many neighborhoods.

 Less than 1% of Southwest is covered by trees, giving it one of the lowest ratios of shade tree cover in the city.

 The Philadelphia Police Department patrols the 12th and 77th districts within Southwest Philadelphia.

 History

 Kingsessing Township was a township in the extreme southwestern portion of the county, roughly encompassing what is now known today as Southwest Philadelphia.
 It was bounded on the north by Blockley Township; on the east by Mill Creek and Schuylkill River; on the south by Delaware River and Bow Creek; and on the west by Darby Creek and Cobbs Creek.
 It embraces the site of the old village of Kingsessing.
 The township contained no other settlements of any size except Maylandville.
 It was traversed principally by the Darby Road and the road to Lazaretto.
 Its greatest length, 5 mi; greatest breadth, 2+1/2 mi; area, 6800 acre.
 This was the oldest settled portion of the county of Philadelphia.

 The Kingsessing settlement was started by Swedes who settled the colony of New Sweden.
 Most of the settlers were Finns.
 Dating to 1646, it was the first village settled by Europeans within the territory of Philadelphia.
 Fort Nya Vasa at Kingsessing, was located on the eastern-side of Cobbs Creek near Cobbs Creek Parkway and Greenway Avenue.

 The township of Kingsessing was created not long after control of the colony was transferred to William Penn.
 The township and village were incorporated into the City of Philadelphia following the Act of Consolidation, 1854.

 For the 18th and most of the 19th centuries Kingessing was a rural township with farms, orchards and market gardens.
 A major botanic and horticultural garden, Bartram's Garden was located in Kingessing Township, and was frequently called the "Kingsess Garden."
 By the middle of the 19th century, Kingessing was a major center for the nursery and florist gardens in Philadelphia County.

 The name Kingsessing or Chinsessing comes from the Lenape word for "a place where there is a meadow".
 The origins of Kingsessing are found in the village of the same name that roughly occupied the same site as the current neighborhood.
 Kingsessing became the name of the township in which the original Lenape and Swedish village stood.